Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

 \subsection{Non-Parametric regression framework for CATE estimation}

 Throughout this work, we will review non-parametric regression approaches where the outcome surface $Y_i$ is modelled as a function of $( \bm{X}_i$, $Z_i )$ and some unobservable error term $\varepsilon_i$~: $Y_i = g (\bm{X}_i, Z_i, \varepsilon_i)$.
-More specifically, the reviewed methods generally assume that the error term is additive and normally distributed, which leads to the following setup:
+More specifically, the reviewed methods generally assume that the error term $\varepsilon_i$ is additive and with mean zero, which leads to the following setup:

-where $f(\bm{X}_i, Z_i) = \mathbb{E} \big[ Y_i \mid \bm{X}_i, Z_i \big]$ is learnt from the data.
-The strength of non-parametric regression models is their robustness to misspecification of the functional form of $f(\cdot)$ (e.g.~tree-based methods model $f(\cdot)$ as piece-wise constant, splines as piece-wise polynomial, etc.).
-The covariates $\bm{X}_i \in \mathcal{X}$ represent a potential source of confounding, in that they might affect both the treatment and the outcome, and are thus controlled for.
-In a setting where the number of available covariates is high, one might want to resort to regularization in the estimation of $f(\cdot)$; this is more likely to be of interest in observational studies in socio-economic disciplines rather than clinical research, where closely controlling for which covariates are included in the model is preferable.
+and $f(\bm{X}_i, Z_i) = \mathbb{E} \big[ Y_i \mid \bm{X}_i, Z_i \big]$ is left unspecified and learnt from the data.
+The strength of non-parametric regression models is that they are less prone to misspecification of the functional form of $f(\cdot)$ (e.g.~tree-based methods model $f(\cdot)$ as piece-wise constant, splines as piece-wise polynomial, etc.).
+As mentioned earlier in the section, the covariates $\bm{X}_i \in \mathcal{X}$ represent a potential source of confounding to be controlled for.
+In model building terms, this means that ideally confounding variables contained in $\bm{X}_i$ need to be included in both propensity and outcome models, while different subsets of other covariates might be included in the propensity and outcome models if they're relevant predictors of either $Z_i$ or $Y_i$, albeit not common causes.
+In addition, in a setting where the number of available covariates is high, one might want to resort to regularization in the estimation of $f(\cdot)$.
 However, as explained in both \cite{hahn_2018} and \cite{hahn_2020}, regularization should be handled carefully in this context; we will return to this point in Section \ref{sec:taulearner}.

-In the regression setup illustrated in (\ref{onestage}), some of the methods reviewed in the next section reserve a specific role for the propensity score.
-For the remaining methods which do not explicitly use the propensity score, in the simulated studies that we conduct in Section \ref{sec:simu}, we follow the suggestion of \cite{hahn_2020} and incorporate it via the following two-stage regression framework:
+In the regression setup illustrated in (\ref{onestage}), some of the frameworks reviewed in the next section reserve a specific role for the propensity score (X-, R- and $\tau$-Learners) --- these are often referred to as ``propensity methods".
+For the remaining methods which do not explicitly envisage the use of the propensity score, in the simulated studies that we conduct later in Section \ref{sec:simu}, we follow the suggestion of \cite{hahn_2020} and incorporate PS estimates as an additional covariate, according to the following two-stage regression framework: